Oakland, CA Office Overview

-The Oakland real estate market includes the Embarcadero, Fremont, and Jack London office space submarkets.
-With a metropolitan population of nearly 2.8 million people, the office market in Oakland is driven by the demand from white-collar office employers in the transportation, financial services, and healthcare industries.
+The Oakland real estate market includes the Embarcadero, Fremont, and San Antonio submarkets.
+With a metropolitan population of nearly 2.8 million people, the market in Oakland is driven by the demand from employers in the transportation, financial services, and healthcare industries.

-As of mid-2017, the Oakland office market encompasses nearly 14 million square feet of existing office space in properties larger than 50,000 square feet.
-As the third-largest city in the San Francisco Bay Area, and home to the Port of Oakland, a wide variety of business and industries maintains robust demand for commercial real estate in Oakland, CA.
+As of mid-2017, the Oakland market encompasses nearly 14 million square feet of existing office space in properties larger than 50,000 square feet.
+As the third-largest city in the San Francisco Bay Area, and home to the Port of Oakland, a wide variety of business and industries maintains robust demand for office space in Oakland.

-Some of the strongest demand for Class A office space in Oakland comes from the Downtown office submarket.
-Located north of I-880 and east of I-980, near Uptown, this area is home to prestigious office buildings such as the Central Building, Lake Merritt Tower, and the iconic 1212 Broadway office building.
+Some of the strongest demand for Class A space in the metro comes from the Downtown Oakland submarket.
+Located north of I-880 and east of I-980, near Uptown, this area is home to prestigious buildings such as the Central Building, Lake Merritt Tower, and the iconic 1212 Broadway building.

 Oakland, CA Commercial Inventory Breakdown